 Growing Your Savings

-To help you grow your CPF savings and earn attractive guaranteed interest rates, you can consider making top-ups beyond the mandatory CPF contributions through a lump sum payment or regular contributions by GIRO.
-This can be through the CPF Retirement Sum Topping-Up Scheme, voluntary contributions or by transferring your monies from your Ordinary Account to your Special Account.
+To help you grow your CPF savings and earn attractive risk-free interest rates, you can consider making top-ups beyond the mandatory CPF contributions.
+This can be through the CPF Retirement Sum Topping-Up Scheme and by making CPF voluntary contributions.

 *"Loved ones" include only your parents, parents-in-law, grandparents, grandparents-in-law, spouse and siblings.

 Sometimes, life throws lemons at us when we least expect it.
 One good way to protect ourselves against the unexpected is with insurance, particularly if we are settling down.The Dependants' Protection Scheme is an affordable term insurance that provides coverage of up to $46,000